Site icon Regpack

 5. Practice activities/quiz

-But knowing the details of the information contained in each lesson will guide you when creating the content material for your course.
+Likely, the version of the syllabus you share with your students won’t include lesson outlines.
+However, knowing the details of the information contained in each lesson will guide you when creating the content material for your course.

 5. Create Specific Learning Outcomes

-Having a clear understanding of your goal from the beginning will help you design an outline that matches your marketing, meaning your students’ expectations will be met as they work through the course.
+Having a clear understanding of your goal from the beginning will help you design an outline that matches your marketing, meaning your student performance will be met as they work through the course.
+Specific learning outcomes are also part of professional standards for university, corporate, and government course outlines.

 Use language that describes:

 When designing these outcomes, educators usually rely on Bloom’s Taxonomy, which helps define what the students will be able to do in different learning stages with precision.
+Also, notice that the acceptable objective above focuses on the student’s skills, not the instructor’s actions.

 Good learning objectives set benchmarks for students to meet.